 June 29: 1,200 disaffected Democrats meet in Chicago as the Coalition for an Open Convention, an effort largely organized by Allard Lowenstein.
 The group concludes that time is too short to mount a fourth-party bid for the presidency.
 They pass a resolution opposing Humphrey.
 The group’s course of action in the event that Humphrey does not get the nomination is unclear; Lowenstein says: “If we get to that bridge, I’ll jump off it.”

-July 15: The Yippies apply to the ciry of Chicago for permits to camp in Lincoln Park (about two miles north of the Chicago Loop) during the convention and to rally at Soldier Field (on the lakefront southeast of the Loop).
+July 15: The Yippies apply to the city of Chicago for permits to camp in Lincoln Park (about two miles north of the Chicago Loop) during the convention and to rally at Soldier Field (on the lakefront southeast of the Loop).

 July 29: MOBE applies for permits to march to and rally at the International Amphitheatre (site of the Democratic Convention and about five miles southwest of the Loop) and to march to and rally in Grant Park (just east of the Loop).
 All permits are denied, except one allowing the use of the Grant Park bandshell for a rally.
 [In 1968 the bandshell was located at the far south end of Grant Park, near the Field Museum.]

 August 5: On the day that the Republican National Convention opens in Miami Beach, Florida, California governor Ronald Reagan declares he is a candidate for the Republican nomination.
+Reagan had received more votes in the 1968 Republican primaries than any other candidate, including Nixon.

 August 8: Richard M. Nixon wins the Republican party’s nomination for President.
 The first foreign policy objective of his administration, he says in his acceptance speech, will be “to bring an honorable end to the war in Vietnam.”
 At the same time, not far away in the black neighborhoods of Miami, riots result in four deaths and hundreds of arrests.